Papa Johns Logo

 Papa John's Pizza Logo 2018

 The emblem consists of two diagonally arranged rectangles.
-They are docked closely and slightly offset about each other.
+They are docked closely and slightly offset from each other.
 The right figure is red; the left is green.
 They contain the name of the pizzeria chain, divided into two parts.
 The last “s” is smaller than the others and underlined with a short stripe.
 Font capital, chopped.

 2019 – 2021